You may already be aware of the deep, powerful, almost spiritual connection between our mind and body.

 And it’s not just stress either.
 Research into mind and body connections is showing that there are some very specific links between our emotions, particularly negative emotions, and the presence of pain in specific body parts.

-In the chart below you will see the relationships between some pain that you or a friend might be having, and a particular area of the body:
+In the chart from Centripetal Force Studio, you will see the relationships between some pain that you or a friend might be having, and a particular area of the body:

 If you’ve ever wondered why you always get repeating ankle pain, it could be because you’re feeling guilty about something that happened a long time ago.
 Or, perhaps you’ve experienced something that prevents you from enjoying pleasure.
 The connections may not be obvious, and might even be indirectly related.
 If something doesn’t come up straight away, think on it for a while.
 Something might strike you three days later in the shower!